jymcheong/SysmonResources/README.md

 # Sysmon Resources
-Consolidation of various resources related to Microsoft Sysmon
+Consolidation of various resources related to Microsoft Sysmon.